Andrew-71/Tardim-In-Control/docs/computercraft/index.md

 TARDIM: IC provides quite a few peripherals.
 The main one is new Digital TARDIM Interface, which gives you complete control over your TARDIM.
-However, some TARDIM blocks also recieve getters for information related to them.
+However, some TARDIM blocks also receive getters for information related to them.

 ## ComputerCraft for beginners
 ComputerCraft adds working computers to minecraft, controlled by Lua language.